• About

 Dismissing wedding coordinators

 To hire a wedding planner or not to hire a wedding planner?
 When planning your nuptials, it can seem like a total budget breaker — but only on the surface.
-Money-saving expert Andrea Woroch explains: “Wedding planners’ expertise and relationships can actually save you money and help you avoid spending on elements that will bust your budget.
-They often have access to package perks unavailable to bargain-shopping couples, and they can also help review and enforce vendor contracts.”
+Money-saving expert Andrea Woroch explains: “Wedding planners’ expertise and relationships can actually save you money.
+It can also help you avoid spending on elements that will bust your budget.
+They often have access to package perks unavailable to bargain-shopping couples.
+They can also help review and enforce vendor contracts.”

 Forgetting about fees and gratuities

 According to Woroch, brides and grooms often forget to account for the backend fees of services rendered.
 So ask about these fees upfront when negotiating with vendors so you can incorporate them into your budget upfront.
-Gratuity should also be factored into the overall price, as everyone from DJs to bar staff are commonly tipped at wedding events.
+Gratuity should also be factored into the overall price for everyone from DJs to the bar staff.

 Overdoing the reception arrangements